webdriverio/webdriverio/website/docs/repl.md

 With `v4.5.0`, WebdriverIO introduced a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) interface that helps you to not only learn the framework API, but also debug and inspect your tests.
 It can be used in multiple ways.

-First you can use it as CLI command and spawn a WebDriver session from the command line, e.g.
+First you can use it as CLI command by installing `npm install -g @wdio/cli` and spawn a WebDriver session from the command line, e.g.

 ```sh
 wdio repl chrome